Good for the planet

 We have a growing global crisis.
 With issues related to climate change sounding alarm bells almost every day, our planet’s health has become too serious to ignore.

 Yes, it can feel overwhelming, but there are things we can do.

 For one, we can Live Less Disposably.
-Over generations, we’ve come to rely on the “convenience” of throwaways, choosing items that end up in the trash over quality products we can use again and again.
+Over generations, we’ve come to rely on the “convenience” of throwaways.
+Choosing items that end up in the trash over quality products we can use again and again.
 You might be thinking that you're just one person, how much impact can you really have?
 The answer is A LOT.
-Think millions of people, just like you, making millions of singular decisions and what a huge impact that will have.
-Perhaps even more important than big regulatory change is the shift in customer behavior away from single-use items.
-This type of change sustainable because it is a shift in the way we think and exist in the world.
+Think millions of people, just like you, making billions of singular decisions and what a huge impact that will have.
+Policy and regulatory changes are hugely important.
+But they are not enough on their own.
+Personal behavior change is equally as important, and arguably more sustainable.

 When you use the Esembly System, you’ll only need 48 diapers from birth through potty training — and because they’re made to last, you can pass them on to younger sibs, cousins or friends.

 Over the last few years, a subset of “eco-friendly” disposable diapers has hit the shelves.
 They claim that they’re better for the environment, but the reality is that they are made from the same non-renewable raw materials (like oil and minerals) and renewable but environmentally taxing raw materials (like wood-pulp fiber and bamboo) as every other disposable.
 The bottom line is that even the disposables that claim to be made compostable or biodegradable will not effectively biodegrade when we place them in a our regular municipal landfills because they lack the light, water and bacterial activity required for the decay process to begin.

 The only way to truly reduce our impact is to reduce our consumption.